Kyle Carter - Executive Director

 Mary has been Executive Director since she had dark(er) hair, it is time for her to move to a gentler role: Development Director (or any other fancy title that will allow her to continue doing mission appeals and visiting the COAR children staff, and people of Zaragoza and El Salvador!)

-Mary Stevenson is the Executive Director of the COAR Peace Mission – the U.S. fundraising and outreach arm of the COAR Children’s Village in Zaragoza, El Salvador.
-She was a student at Beaumont High School in Cleveland Heights when Sr. Dorothy Kazel, OSU, left to begin her five-year assignment on the Cleveland Diocese’s Latin American Mission Team.
+Mary Stevenson’s continuing relationship with COAR began when she was a student at Beaumont High School in Cleveland Heights when Sr. Dorothy Kazel, OSU, left to begin her five-year assignment on the Cleveland Diocese’s Latin American Mission Team.
 Prevented from visiting the mission in the 1980s because of the civil war, including the murder of Sr. Dorothy, Mary first visited COAR in 1990 and experienced the anguish of El Salvador’s civil war through the orphans at COAR.
 Repeated visits through the years revealed the deep, healing, vital nature of the care, education, and vocational training that COAR gives its children.
 Won over by COAR, Ms. Stevenson left a business career to become Executive Director in 2004.
+In 2025 she retired to the role of Development Director.

 Susan Barnish Dinehart - Programs Director